Beja people: Geography

 Beni-Amer woman with her daughter, Kassala state, Sudan.

-The Beja people inhabit a general area between the Nile River and the Red Sea in Sudan, Eritrea and eastern Egypt known as the Eastern Desert.
-Most of them live in the Sudanese states of Red Sea around Port Sudan, River Nile, Al Qadarif and Kassala, as well as in Northern Red Sea, Gash-Barka, and Anseba Regions in Eritrea, and southeastern Egypt.
-There are smaller populations of other Beja ethnic groups further north into Egypt's Eastern Desert.
-Some Beja groups are nomadic.
+The Beja people inhabit a general area between the Nile River and the Red Sea in Sudan, Eritrea and Egypt known as the Eastern Desert.
+Most of them live in the Sudanese states of Red Sea around Port Sudan, River Nile, Al Qadarif and Kassala, as well as in Northern Red Sea, Gash-Barka, and Anseba Regions in Eritrea, and southeastern Egypt in the Red Sea, Aswan, Luxor and Qena governorates specifically from the Sudanese border to Qena on the Nile and Hurghada on the Red Sea.
 The Kharga Oasis in Egypt's Western Desert is home to a large number of Qamhat Bisharin who were displaced by the Aswan High Dam.
 Jebel Uweinat is revered by the Qamhat.

 Names

-The Beja have been named "Blemmyes" in Roman times, Bəga in Aksumite inscriptions in Ge'ez, and "Fuzzy-Wuzzy" by Rudyard Kipling.
+The Beja have been named "Medjay" in ancient Egyptian times then "Blemmyes" in Roman times, Bəga in Aksumite inscriptions in Ge'ez, and "Fuzzy-Wuzzy" by Rudyard Kipling.
 Kipling was specifically referring to the Hadendoa, who fought the British, supporting the Mahdi, the Sudanese leader of the war against Turkish-Egyptian rule, supported by the British Imperial administration.

 Language

 Geographical distribution of Afroasiatic languages.
 Beja speakers comprise the northernmost cyan zone, separated from the other Cushitic languages by Ethiosemitic speakers.

 Many of the Beja speak Arabic, while some speak the Beja language, known as Bidhaawyeet or Tubdhaawi in that language.
 It belongs to the Cushitic branch of the Afroasiatic family.
 Cohen noted that the Beja language is the Cushitic language with the largest proportion of Semitic roots, and stated that they are in majority of Arabic origin.

 The French linguist Didier Morin (2001) has made an attempt to bridge the gap between Beja and another branch of Cushitic, namely Lowland East Cushitic languages and in particular Afar and Saho, the linguistic hypothesis being historically grounded on the fact that the three languages were once geographically contiguous.
 Most Beja speak the Beja language, but certain subgroups use other lingua franca.
-The Beni Amers speak a variety of Tigre, whereas most of the Halenga speak Arabic.
+The Beni Amer speak a variety of Tigre, whereas most of the Halenga and Ababda speak Arabic.

 Although there is a marked Arabic influence, the Beja language is still widely spoken.
 The very fact that the highest moral and cultural values of this society are in one way or the other linked to their expression in Beja, that Beja poetry is still highly praised, and that the claims over the Beja land are only valid when expressed in Beja, are very strong social factors in favour of its preservation.
 True enough Arabic is considered as the language of modernity, but it is also very low in the scale of Beja cultural values as it is a means of transgressing social prohibitions.
 Beja is still the prestigious language for most of its speakers because it conforms to the ethical values of the community.